zsoldosp/django-act-as-auth/README.rst

 .. sales pitch start

-Django authentication backend that allows one to login as someone else, without having to know their passwords.
+Django authentication backend that allows one to login as someone else (an existing Django user allowed to login) without having to know their password.

 Great for customer support and testing scenarios!